Superkikim/casambi-bt-hass/docs/BLUEPRINTS.md

 ## Blueprint Configuration

-### Button Hold Dimming Setup
+### Helper Setup for Dimming/Cover Control
-1. First create an input_text helper:
+For blueprints that support continuous actions (Toggle and Dim, Cover Control), you need to create an input_text helper:
-   - Go to Settings → Devices & Services → Helpers → Create Helper → Text
+1. Go to Settings → Devices & Services → Helpers → Create Helper → Text
-   - Name it something like "casambi_button_123_0_state" (for unit 123, button 0)
+2. Name it something like "casambi_button_123_0_state" (for unit 123, button 0)
-2. Use this helper in the blueprint configuration when setting up the automation
+3. Use this helper in the blueprint configuration when setting up the automation

 ### Common Blueprint Features
 All blueprints include: